dannydiaz17/pivot-points/README.md

 \.pivot_points.py
 ```

-After running > python pivot_points.py, a pivotsSTUDY.ts file will be created in the same directory.
+After running > python pivot_points.py, a pivotsSTUDY.ts file will be created in the default 'Documents' directory.
+# Default 'Documents' directory is /$HOME/Documents/ on Linux/Unix systems, and C:\Users\{Your_Username}\Documents\ on Windows
 Add the pivotsSTUDY.ts file to TOS

 > If you get a ModuleNotFoundError: No module named 'requests'